 \subsection{Hanging chain of masses (with \texttt{acados})}

-In order to investigate the complexity with respect to the state dimension, we use the hanging chain of masses benchmark in the setting detailed in \cite{Frey2024}.
-By changing the number of masses in the chain, this example allows for a flexible scaling of the state space dimension $n_x$.
-We compare the \texttt{acados} implementations of the two variants of Riccati-ZORO to nominal MPC and ZORO with fixed feedback $K=0$.
+To investigate the complexity with respect to the state dimension, we use the hanging chain of masses benchmark in the setting detailed in \citet{Frey2024}.
+By changing the number of masses in the chain, this example allows flexible scaling of the state space dimension $n_x$.
+We compare the \texttt{acados} implementation of the two variants of Riccati-ZORO to nominal MPC and ZORO with fixed feedback $K=0$.
 As a reference, we formulate and solve the robust OCP with fixed feedback $K=0$ as a standard OCP with augmented state.
 This serves as a loose lower bound on the computational time for the more challenging OCP with feedback optimization.
-For each variant, we perform five closed-loop MPC simulations of 40 timesteps each, and average over the resulting computation times.
+For each variant, we perform five closed-loop MPC simulations of 40 time steps each, and average the resulting computation times.
 Each MPC solver is fully converged for every time step.
 The results are shown in Fig.~\ref{fig:timings_order_nx}.
-The Riccati recursion adds only very little computational cost in comparison with the nominal OCP and ZORO.
+The Riccati recursion adds very little computational cost compared with the nominal OCP and ZORO.
 Due to the added nonlinearity from the trajectory-dependent uncertainty weighting, the constraint-adaptive Riccati-ZORO variant needs slightly more iterations than ZORO and Riccati-ZORO with a constant Hessian.